AndrewLiu66/react-presentation/README.md

 ## Available Scripts

+Before you start,you should have npm installed, and run the following script in terminal to download all the dependencies

+### `npm i`

-In the project directory, you can run:
+and then to run the react project, you can run:

 ### `npm start`